idha1204/CoxDNN/README.md

 # HGLM

 Under construction.
-This is a Python code set.
+This is a Python code to fit the Cox-PH models for kidney survival data.